DEAP/deap/doc/ea_bases.rst

 Evolutionary Algorithm Bases
 ============================

-.. automodule:: eap.base
+.. automodule:: deap.base

 .. _containers:

 Container Types
 ===============

-.. autoclass:: eap.base.Tree([content])
+.. autoclass:: deap.base.Tree([content])
    :members:

 Fitness
 =======

-.. autoclass:: eap.base.Fitness([values])
+.. autoclass:: deap.base.Fitness([values])
    :members:

 Creator
 =======

-.. automodule:: eap.creator
+.. automodule:: deap.creator

-.. autofunction:: eap.creator.create(name, base[, attribute[, ...]])
+.. autofunction:: deap.creator.create(name, base[, attribute[, ...]])

 Population, Individual and Other Structures
 ============================================

-All application specific structures may be built using the :func:`~eap.creator.create` function and types defined in the standard python library or the :mod:`~eap.base` module.
+All application specific structures may be built using the :func:`~deap.creator.create` function and types defined in the standard python library or the :mod:`~deap.base` module.
 Here are some simple recipes to build very simple types.

 Fitness
 +++++++

-As described earlier, the :class:`~eap.base.Fitness` class is practically virtual and cannot be used directly as no weights are defined.
-In order to create a valid Fitness object one have to add the proper :attr:`~eap.base.Fitness.weights` attribute to the class object.
-This last step is done using the :func:`~eap.creator.create` function with an added ``weights`` argument.
+As described earlier, the :class:`~deap.base.Fitness` class is practically virtual and cannot be used directly as no weights are defined.
+In order to create a valid Fitness object one have to add the proper :attr:`~deap.base.Fitness.weights` attribute to the class object.
+This last step is done using the :func:`~deap.creator.create` function with an added ``weights`` argument.
 The following block of code does create a maximizing fitness class named :class:`FitnessMax`.
 ::